-During each inning, each team at bat will continue to bat until three outs have been recorded, or until 10 batters have batted, whichever occurs first.
-If three outs have not been recorded before the 10th batter of the inning comes to bat, the coach of the team on offense will notify the opposing team and the umpire that the 10th batter is up to bat.
+In the second and third innings, each team at bat will continue to bat until three outs have been recorded, or until each player on the batting team has batted, whichever occurs first.
+If three outs have not been recorded before the final player of the inning comes to bat, the coach of the team on offense will notify the opposing team and the umpire that the final batter is up to bat.
 To end the play after the ball has been put into play, the ball must be made dead in any of the following ways: